skyzh/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 * Implement a simple leveled compaction strategy and simulate it on the compaction simulator.
 * Start compaction as a background task and implement a compaction trigger in the system.

+## Test Your Understanding

+* What is your favorite boba shop in your city?
+(If you answered yes in week 1 day 3...)

 {{#include copyright.md}}